Calvary – The Tale of Three Criminals

-You and I, and every person have been given the opportunity for having the gift of life and to be set free from the clutches of sin.
-We are all given an opportunity to walk with God and to flee away from the grip of sin.
-Just as this criminal, Barabbas, was given a chance to walk away from the consequences of his evil choice(s).
-Perhaps he ran quickly away from this city, without looking back over his shoulder, the very moment he was set free from his sentence of death.
+You and I, and every person are given the opportunity to receive the gift of life and to be set free from the clutches of sin.
+We are all given chance to alter our ways and to walk with God fleeing away from the grip of sin.
+Just as this criminal, Barabbas, was given opportunity to walk away from the consequences of his evil choice(s).
+Perhaps Barabbas sprinted away from this city, without looking back over his shoulder, the very moment he was set free from his sentence of death.

-But, sometimes mankind chooses to ignore the call of freedom from God.
-He drags his feet which are heavy laden with sin.
+But, sometimes, humanity chooses to ignore the call of freedom from God.
+He drags his feet, which are heavy laden with sin.
 Or perhaps he shuffles his feet and runs a bit forward then falls a few steps backward as an opportunity to be released from all his sin flashes on by him yet again.
-This “spiritual Him Hawing around” is a down right flagrant insult to the goodness and grace of God.
+This “spiritual Him Hawing around” is a downright flagrant insult to the goodness and grace of God.
 Perhaps a person who stalls too long will forever miss his or her opportunity to find reprieve because of the hardness of his wicked heart, or because death comes knocking at his door before he chooses eternal freedom for the condition of his dark and dead spiritual soul.

 Wow!
 It is hard to imagine how quickly the pendulum of a fickle crowd can swing in the other direction so quickly!
 The temperament of these men and women swayed into an opposing direction against Jesus Christ in just a few days!

-Just days before they had warmly cheered and welcomed His arrival, waving palm leaves before Him as he rode gallantly into the city on a donkey.
+Think about this, just days before this same crowd had warmly cheered and welcomed His arrival, waving palm leaves before Him as he rode gallantly into the city on a donkey.

-Barely a week later this same crowd was calling for His death.
+Barely a week later, this crowd was calling for His death.

 Isaiah 55:9 (KJB) For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.

-This verse simply serves to remind us that we can never out guess or manipulate the ways of God.
-He does not comply with man’s reasoning and His ways are way past our figuring out!
-We might not be able to make sense of all this, nor could they in that day, but God understands it all and it was according to His will.
+This verse serves to remind us that we can never out guess or manipulate the ways of God.
+He does not comply with man’s reasoning, and His ways are way past our figuring out!
+We might not be able to make sense of all this, nor could they in that day, but God understands it all, and it was according to His will.

 When a man is disappointed, it is always because he has failed God in some way.

-These people had failed miserably by misjudging the presence, purpose, and power of Jesus Christ, by choosing to place Him in the middle of two criminals, even though He was innocent.
+These people had failed miserably by misjudging the presence, purpose, and power of Jesus Christ by choosing to place Him in the middle of two criminals, even though He was innocent.
 The authorities and rulers serving on this fateful day made errors in their judgment.
-However, they were perfectly used of God to carry out His flawless will on the three crosses upon Calvary.
+However, they were used by God to carry out His perfect will on these three crosses on Calvary.